-JERUSALEM – Israel is commemorating its Holocaust Remembrance Day in memory of the 6 million Jews systematically killed by Nazi Germany and its collaborators during World War II.
+JERUSALEM – Israel has begun commemorating its Holocaust Remembrance Day in memory of the 6 million Jews killed by Nazi Germany and its collaborators in World War II.

 The solemn day began Wednesday evening with the main ceremony at Jerusalem's Yad Vashem Holocaust memorial.

-Israelis come to a mournful, two-minute standstill to remember the dead Thursday morning when a siren wails across the country.
+Israelis come to a mournful, two-minute standstill to remember the dead Thursday morning when sirens wail across the country.
 Pedestrians stop in their tracks.
-Cars pull over on highways and roads and many people exit their vehicles to stand still in contemplation.
+Cars pull over on roads and many people exit their vehicles to stand still in contemplation.

 The names of Holocaust victims are read out in parliament.